doyouevendata/doyouevendata.github.io/_posts/2017-04-04-Beautifying-plotly-graphs-in-R.md

 #### Bars in different colors

-The above plot is simple and not crazy at all.
+<p align="justify">The above plot is simple and not crazy at all.
 Let's add more colors showing both Celsius and Fahrenheit degrees on one plot.
 First step, we need to change the white color of bars to something more fancy.
 I propose <code>#ff9900</code>, or as Html Css Color calls it, Orage Peel.
-Change:
+Change:</p>

 ```r
 plot_ly(